Garoppolo rallies Raiders past Broncos, 17-16 in season opener

 Wilson got the ball with 2:30 remaining in the first half, the ball on his own 25 yard line and the Broncos down 10-6.
 Wilson seemed to have fun executing a 75-yard touchdown he culminated with his second 5-yard touchdown pass deep on the right side of the end zone, this one to Courtland Sutton, with 12 seconds left until intermission.

-That put the Broncos up, 13-10 at halftime but a fourth-quarter touchdown pass from Raiders quarterback Jimmy Garoppolo to Jakobi Meyers -- their second scoring connection of the game -- put Las Vegas up, 17-16 with 6:34 remaining.
+That put the Broncos up, 13-10 at halftime but a fourth-quarter touchdown pass from Garoppolo to Meyers -- their second scoring connection of the game -- put Las Vegas up, 17-16 with 6:34 remaining.

 Wilson was 27 of 34 for 177 yards and 2 touchdowns.
 Garoppolo was 20 of 26 for an even 200 yards and two touchdowns.
-An end zone interception to waste a first-and-goal at the 1 opportunity didn't hurt Garoppolo or the Raiders in the end.
+An end zone interception by Kareem Jackson to waste a first-and-goal at the 1 opportunity didn't hurt Garoppolo or the Raiders in the end.

 To begin his first game as Broncos head coach, Payton, no doubt in consultation with special teams assistant head coach Mike Westhoff, tried an onside kick.
 Westhoff is known as a special teams gambler and it was going to pay off, too, as the Broncos recovered, setting off pandemonium among orange-shirted players on the field and sideline.

 Hold on.
 Yellow flag.
-Lutz’ intentionally kicked grounder hit teammate Tremon Smith before the ball traveled the necessary 10 yards.
+Lutz’ intentionally kicked grounder bounced up into the arms teammate Smith, apparently before the ball traveled the necessary 10 yards (it was close.
+So close TV analyst James Lofton said the ball traveled 9 and 9/8ths.).
+Smith couldn't corral the ball as it popped and a mad scramble resulted in a recovery by the Broncos' Essang Bassey.
+Bedlam ensured on the home sideline but referee Bill Vinovich delivered the mood-popping news.
 Penalty, Raiders ball at the Broncos’ 44.

-Raiders quarterback Jimmy Garoppolo came through with a clutch, fourth-and-1 alley-oop pass to Davante Adams for 13 yards to the Broncos’ 22.
+Garoppolo came through with a clutch, fourth-and-1 alley-oop pass to Davante Adams for 13 yards to the Broncos’ 22.
 Garoppolo was forced to the concussion tent for two plays after a late hit by Broncos safety Justin Simmons.
-But he returned on third-and-goal from the 3 and threw a nice fade to Meyers, the former Patriot, for a touchdown.
+But he returned on third-and-goal from the 3 and threw a nice fade to Meyers for a touchdown.
 Meyers taunted cornerback Damarri Mathis after the score and drew a penalty.

 But even while drawing a second special teams penalty on a holding call during Marvin Mims Jr.'s kickoff return, the Broncos answered on their first offensive possession thanks to Wilson.
 Beleaguered last season, Wilson superbly directed the Broncos on a 14-play, 86-yard drive that took up 8 minutes and 44 seconds of game clock.